Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 4. Check the patient's blood pressure.

-The victim can provide initial assistance to himself, or his relatives, acquaintances.
+The victim can provide initial assistance to himself, or to his relatives or friends.

-1. Better to sit down with your legs down.
+1. It's better to sit down with your legs down.
 This will make it possible to eliminate or slow down shortness of breath.
-In a semi-seated position, the pressure in the sternum decreases.
+In a semi-sitting position, pressure in the sternum decreases.

-2. With edema of the respiratory tract, hypoxemia appears.
-It is necessary to provide oxygen access to the blood.
-To do this, open the windows in the room where the victim is.
+2. Hypoxemia occurs when the respiratory tract swells.
+It is necessary to ensure access of oxygen to the blood.
+To do this, open the windows in the room where the victim is located.

-3. First aid for pulmonary edema at home is used with nitrate.
-Such medications promote the expansion of the coronary arteries, increase myocardial plasma saturation.
-Nitroglycerin is more effective in edema that occurs simultaneously with an acute heart attack.
+3. The first emergency aid for pulmonary edema at home is used using nitrates.
+Such medications contribute to the expansion of the coronary arteries and increase plasma saturation of the myocardium.
+Nitroglycerin is more effective for edema that occurs simultaneously with an acute infarction.

 It is important to increase blood circulation to the heart muscle and reduce peripheral blood volume.

-To do this, the arms and legs are tied with strong bundles (from a towel, a cuff from a thermometer).
-First aid for pulmonary edema will buy time before the arrival of the emergency medical team.
+To do this, the arms and legs are tied with strong tourniquets (from a towel, a thermometer cuff).
+First aid for pulmonary edema will buy time until an emergency medical team arrives.

-Reducing the amount of foam blocking the airway
+Reducing the amount of foam blocking the airways

-Alcohol vapors are used, they will reduce the volume of the foam.
-Apply a towel dipped in an alcoholic liquid to the nose or mouth area, or use an inhaler.
+Use alcohol vapor, it will reduce the volume of foam.
+Apply a towel soaked in alcohol to the nose or mouth area, or use an inhaler.

-Emergency care for cardiac asthma and pulmonary edema involves performing resuscitation actions for cardiac arrest.
-Indirect massage should be performed with pressure on the sternum at least 100-120 times every 60 seconds.
-They resort to using a defibrillator with a monophasic or biphasic pulse waveform.
+Emergency care for cardiac asthma and pulmonary edema involves performing resuscitation measures in case of cardiac arrest.
+Indirect massage should be carried out by pressing on the sternum at least 100-120 times every 60 seconds.
+They resort to using a defibrillator with a monophasic or diphasic pulse shape.

 The bandages are placed at the very top of the leg, up to the thigh.
 Thanks to this event, the cardiac load is reduced.

-• Taking a sitting position with legs hanging to the floor, sit like this for 5-10 minutes.
+• Take a sitting position with your legs hanging to the floor, sit like this for 5-10 minutes.

-• The application of tourniquets for pulmonary edema on the legs is performed at the same time.
-They should be 15-20 centimeters from the groin.
-Any fabric is placed under the elastic.
+• Application of tourniquets for pulmonary edema on the legs is performed at the same time.
+They should be located at a distance of 15-20 centimeters from the groin.
+Any fabric can be placed under the elastic band.

-• In parallel, the right hand is pulled with a bandage in the shoulder area.
-It should be taut so that blood flow through the veins is free.
+• At the same time, the bandage is applied to the right arm in the shoulder area.
+It should be stretched enough so that blood flow through the veins is free.

 • You should check your pulse regularly, every 20 minutes.

-The condition of the legs and arms should be monitored constantly.
-Focus on the skin tone in the area of the tourniquet.
-If pallor of the skin is noted, this signals trophic disruptions in the tissues, the gum should be loosened.
+The condition of your legs and arms should be constantly monitored.
+Focus on the skin tone in the area where the tourniquet is located.
+If pale skin is noted, this indicates trophic failures in the tissues; the elastic band should be loosened.

 Qualified medical care

-First aid for pulmonary edema in a hospital is aimed at achieving the following goals:
+First aid for pulmonary edema in a hospital setting is aimed at achieving the following goals:

 • normalization of high blood pressure;